danakt/chaos-game/README.md

 ## The chaos game implementation example
+Drawing fractals, using a polygon and an initial point selected at random inside it.

 An example of work you can [see here](https://danakt.github.io/chaos-game/).
  The demo presents the following shapes: